scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   5-Sept-2001
     -   Ug. yesterday's install changes weren't complete.
-I forgot to remove the old files from /usr/local/bin so fontforge used out of data translation tables and things looked confused for non-English users.
+I forgot to remove the old files from /usr/local/bin so websharpstudios used out of data translation tables and things looked confused for non-English users.
 Also libgunicode had an old version of some header files so there were compilation problems if this was tar